Difference Between Paraphrasing And Summarizing

 Purpose

-Integrates sources, explain complex ideas, and avoids plagiarism.
+Integrates sources, explains complex ideas, and avoids plagiarism.

 Provides a concise overview, highlighting the main message and key points